dotnet/machinelearning/docs/code/VBufferCareFeeding.md

-Similar to how creating a `VBufferEditor<T>` out of a `VBuffer<T>` renders the passed in `VBuffer<T>` invalid, likewise, getting the `VBuffer<T>` out of the editor out of the `VBufferEditor<T>` through one of the commit methods renders the *editor* invalid.
+Similar to how creating a `VBufferEditor<T>` out of a `VBuffer<T>` renders the passed in `VBuffer<T>` invalid, likewise, getting the `VBuffer<T>` out of the editor out of the `VBufferEditor<T>` through one of the `Commit` methods renders the *editor* invalid.
 In both cases, "ownership" of the internal buffers is passed along to the successor structure, rendering the original structure invalid, in some sense.

 Internally, these buffers are backed by arrays that are reallocated *if needed* by the editor upon its creation, but reused if they are large enough.